 The brains of FTDP-17 patients are characterized by an atrophy of the frontotemporal cortex and basal ganglia and by a depigmentation of the substantia nigra.
 Neuronal loss and gliosis are found in affected brain regions.
 The histopathology of patients with defined mutations is characterized by cytoplasmic neurofibrillary inclusions composed of hyperphosphorylated tau in neurons and glial cells in the cortex, basal ganglia, brain stem nuclei, and white matter (FTDP-17T).6 In contrast, patients with PGRN mutations have ubiquitin-positive cytoplasmic and intranuclear inclusions in neurons in the frontotemporal cortex, striatum, and hippocampus (FTDP-17U).7 In both, Pick or Lewy bodies, tangles or plaques are usually not found.

-It was estimated that there have been reports of about 50–600 FTDP-17T patients, with fewer than 70 individuals still living in 2006.5 The mean age of disease onset ranges between 25 and 65 years for FTDP-17T and between 45 and 85 years ...
+It was estimated that there have been reports of about 50–600 FTDP-17T patients, with fewer than 70 individuals still living in 2006.5 The mean age of disease onset ranges between 25 and 65 years for FTDP-17T and between 45 ...